AustinHasten/BenzinNX/ReadMe.txt

+A fork of BenzinU by Diddy81, meant to process files used by the Nintendo Switch rather than the Nintendo WiiU.
+Very much a work in progress.
+BenzinU ReadMe below.

 WIP python based benzin for the new bflyt format in the wii U layout files

 Usage: BenzinU input [option] [output]